kmkr/angular-ws/presentation/presentation.md

-## Ekstraoppgaver
+## Additional tasks

-1. Skriv jasmine-tester for `guestbook-service.js`, bruk `guestbook-app-test.js` som et utgangspunkt
+1. Write Jasmine-tests for `guestbook-service.js`, use `guestbook-app-test.js` as an example
-2. Implementer _lukking_ av guestbook.
-Se "Close" i `README.md`
+2. Implement _closing_ of guestbooks.
+See "Close" in `README.md`
-3. Skriv jasmine-tester for `entry-directive.js`.
-Se "Testing directives" i [Angulars dokumentasjon om unit testing] [3]
+3. Write Jasmine-tests for `entry-directive.js`.
+See "Testing directives" in [Angular's documentation for unit testing] [3]

 [3]: https://docs.angularjs.org/guide/unit-testing